botcrypto-io/awesome-crypto-trading-bots/README.md

 ## Charting libraries

 * [TradingView](https://fr.tradingview.com/widget/) - Charts and real-time quotes.
 You can use TradingView data or your own data.
 Free to use.
+* [TradingView Lightweight Charts](https://github.com/tradingview/lightweight-charts) - TradingView Lightweight Charts are one of the smallest and fastest financial HTML5 charts.
 * [TradingVue.js](https://github.com/tvjsx/trading-vue-js) - Hackable charting library for traders built for vue.js applications.
 * [Highchart Stock](https://www.highcharts.com/blog/products/stock/) - Create stock or general timeline charts for your web and mobile apps.
 Features user annotations and over 40 built-in Technical Indicators.
 Licensed.

 ## Miscellaneous tools

 * [OrderBooks](https://github.com/tiagosiebler/OrderBooks) - A minimal & dependency-free set of Node.js utilities for handling orderbook snapshots and delta updates.
+* [Awesome Crypto API Node.js Examples](https://github.com/tiagosiebler/awesome-crypto-examples) - A collection of examples for working with various crypto exchange APIs and WebSockets.

 ## Development Communities
 ### Telegram